The idea of a birth center started early. I didn’t see it. But it was there.

 - Tell your insurance companies and medical providers that birth center care is important to you.

-- Let us know if you know an accredited investor is interested in this type of opportunity.
+- Let us know if you know an accredited investor who is interested in this type of opportunity.

 This brings us to Ovo.
 Families have been asking for a freestanding birth center for years and it’s time they had a physical place to come together for their health and their community.
 Ovo is dedicated to developing South Dakota’s first freestanding, accredited birth center.
 This is an intensive process that involves advisory meetings, networking, financial projections, renovations, policy writing, hiring, and a whole lot more.
 I spent the last year touring birth centers in Maryland, Colorado, Minnesota, Wisconsin, and Texas.
 I met the leadership teams and learned about everything from policies to clinic layout to staffing.
 I’ve included just a few of the 900 photos from those trips in a gallery below.